 If a student is determined to be eligible and continues to meet all eligibility criteria, the Children of Fallen Heroes Scholarship will automatically carry forward into future academic years.

-If a family has two or more dependent children of the same family are concurrently registered as full-time students (attempting a minimum of 12 credit hours) at The Catholic University of America, pursuing their first undergraduate degrees, the older sibling(s) is eligible for a Catholic University Family Grant of $2,000 per year.
+This award is only available to students admitted before Fall 2024.
+If a family has two or more dependent children of the same family who are concurrently registered as full-time students (attempting a minimum of 12 credit hours) at The Catholic University of America, pursuing their first undergraduate degrees, the older sibling(s) is eligible for a Catholic University Family Grant of $2,000 per year.
 The Family Grant is only offered in the fall and spring semesters, no summer awards are available.
 No student will be considered eligible for the Family Grant because he or she is married to a student or because of concurrent enrollment of a parent.
 Catholic University Family Grants are partially credited each semester to the student’s account.
 The Family Grant Application must be submitted before or during the semester in which the award is to be credited.
 Retroactive requests for a Catholic University Family Grant will not be considered.
 Students must maintain Satisfactory Academic Progress (SAP) to continue eligibility.
+An application from our forms page must be submitted each year.